D-Whipp/readme-generator/README.md

-Uses JavaScript, Inquirer, and FS to build a custom Readme for Coding Projects
+Using JavaScript, Inquirer, and FS this code creates a Readme for Your coding Projects